-This UNICEF press kit, by Tushar Ghei, includes pamphlets and booklets which were produced for their work with the Government of India to end child marriage.
+This UNICEF press kit by Tushar Ghei includes pamphlets and booklets which were produced for their work with the Indian Government to end child marriage.
 Not that you’d know it from the personal and engaging portraits on the covers and inside.

-With the happy smiles and straight to the lens looks from the models, we see how the lives of children should appear.
+With the smiles and straight-to-the-lens looks from the models, we see how the lives of children should appear.
 Everyone can empathise with the happy feeling the young faces are clearly experiencing.

 It evokes memories of our own childhoods; games in the park, summer holidays and secretly enjoying school because of how long you get to spend with your friends.